Romfos/BddDotNet/README.md

 # Comparing with alternatives

 Comparing with Reqnroll (or Specflow, other popular framework in .NET Ecosystem) this framework has following difference:
 - Microsoft.Extensions.* based
 - Microsoft testing platform as a backend.
 No hell with different unit tests providers.
 - Source generator for features compilation & step registration
 - Code first approach with builder pattern
 - Extensibility via public interfaces and DI
 - Modular.
 Small and fast library.
 All extra features are provided as separate nuget packages
 - No reflection usage (or quite limited)
--	Support .NET 8+ (.NET 9 is a recommended option) and .NET Framework 4.7.2+
+- Support .NET 8+  and .NET Framework 4.7.2+  (we recommend to use .NET 9 as best option if possible)
 - AOT & Trimming friendly.
 More info: [Native AOT deployment](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/)
 - Nullable reference types and other modern dotnet features support

 # BddDotNet.Gherkin.SourceGenerator usage example
 Allow you to use Gherkin scenarios: